Key Points

 • Operators not carrying out preventative maintenance on machines, leading to hidden part damage and future machine failure.

 The key to managing the hidden factory is to first be aware it exists in your organization.
-Here are a few tips to managing your hidden factory.
+Here are a few tips for managing your hidden factory.

 Use the 8 wastes of lean to identify possible sources of waste and rework.